jjkeijser/mpss/mpss4/README.md

 ## mpss-daemon patches for RHEL/CentOS 8

-For RHEL/CentOS 8+, a patch to the `mpss-daemon` code is required, as the code made an assumption about the Linux `sysfs` filesystem that is no longer valid for kernel version 4 and above.
+For RHEL/CentOS 8+ a patch to the `mpss-daemon` code is required, as the code made an assumption about the Linux `sysfs` filesystem that is no longer valid for kernel 4+.

 With RHEL/CentOS 8 and Linux kernel 4.18 the sysfs interface changed quite a bit.
 This can cause